Conservation education is our legacy and mission.

 The Cradle of Forestry’s “classroom” includes:

-- Historic Biltmore Forest School buildings that represent traditional, forest-based Blue Ridge culture with lessons for today.
+- Historic Biltmore Forest School buildings that represent traditional, forest-based Blue Ridge mountain culture with lessons for today.

 - An antique portable sawmill, 1914 narrow gauge locomotive, log loader and road graders that illustrate the simple and practical technology of yesteryear for comparisons today.